sonydaman/LearningWeb/BasicRquirement.md

 The Course will take Twelve Weeks.

-After this course you will be able to work on HTML & learn how to make a Website in HTML.
+After this Course you will be able to work on HTML & learn how to make a Website in HTML.
-(Responsive website,database interaction with php)
+(Responsive Website,Database Interaction with php)

 There will be three days Demo classes.
 After the Demo you are expected to pay Monthly Charges.